projectglow/glow/README.md

 To run documentation tests:
 ```
-docs_2_11/test
+docs/test
 ```

-To run the Scala, Python and documentation tests on both Scala 2.11 and Scala 2.12:
+To run the Scala, Python and documentation tests:
 ```
 test
 ```

-To run Scala 2.11 tests against the staged Maven artifact with the current stable version:
+To run Scala tests against the staged Maven artifact with the current stable version:
 ```
-stagedRelease_2_11/test
+stagedRelease/test
 ```

 ## IntelliJ Tips